-10. No duty or toll payable at or in respect of any pier wharf officers of the quay landing place bridge or ferry or at any turnpike gate or bar from tolls. or at any other gate or bar on a public road shall be demanded or Cwlth.
+10. No duty or toll payable at or in respect of any pier wharf Officers of the quay landing place bridge or ferry or at any turnpike gate or bar Department free from tolls. or at any other gate or bar on a public road shall be demanded or Cwith.
 Ib. s.
 13. taken from or in respect of-

-- (a) any person employed to perform any duty of the Department when on duty; - (b) any person engaged in the conveyance of mails: - (c) any vehicle or horse conveying mails or postal articles; - (d) any telegraph messenger or line repairer when on duty; - (e) any vehicle or horse used or employed by such telegraph messenger or line repairer in the performance of his respective duties: - (f) any material or tools used or employed in the construction or repair of any telegraph line and any person who demands or takes any toll contrary hereto shall be liable to a penalty not exceeding Five pounds.
+- (a) any person employed to perform any duty of the Department when on duty: - (b) any person engaged in the conveyance of mails; - (c) any vehicle or horse conveying mails or postal articles: - (d) any telegraph messenger or line repairer when on duty; - (e) any vehicle or horse used or employed by such telegraph messenger or line repairer in the performance of his respective duties; - (f) any material or tools used or employed in the construction or repair of any telegraph line and any person who demands or takes any toll contrary hereto shall be liable to a penalty not exceeding Five pounds.

-11. The Chief Postmaster may by direction of the [Adminis- Use of piers &c. trator] (1) pay to the person entitled by way of compensation for Cwlth.
+11. The Chief Postmaster may by direction of the Lieutenant- Use of piers &c.
+Governor(4) pay to the person entitled by way of compensation for Cwith.
 Ib. s.
-13. the use of any pier wharf quay landing place or ferry in the landing No. 9 of 1933, shipping or conveying any material or tools for the construction or repair of a telegraph line such sum as may be agreed upon and in default of agreement as may be settled by arbitration.
+13. the use of any pier wharf quay landing place or ferry in the landing shipping or conveying any material or tools for the construction or repair of a telegraph line such sum as may be agreed upon and in default of agreement as may be settled by arbitration.

-12. The [Administrator] (1) may make arrangements with the Arrangements Postmaster-General of the Commonwealth or through him with the Commonwealth Postmaster-General in the United Kingdom or with the proper foreign mails. authorities of any British possession or of a foreign country with Cwlth.
-Ib. s.
-14. respect to-
+12. The Lieutenant-Governor in Council(4) may make arrangements(6) with the Postmaster-General of the Commonwealth or through him with the Postmaster-General in the United Kingdom messengers to retire on attaining age of eighteen.
+Cwlth.
+12 of 1901. s.
+10.